lightory/Pigeon/README.md

 Library for checking new version from App Store, and notify user with local notifications.

 #### Features
-- VERY EASY TO USE.
-Just add 2 lines of code, and it works.
-No server-side needed.
+- Just add 2 lines of code, and it works.
+VERY EASY TO USE.
-- Checking new version automatically.
+- Checking new version from App Store automatically.
+No server-side required.
 - Notify user after finish using the app.
 No Bother.

 #### Demo